 There’s so much information that you will most probably lose yourself through the learning process.

 Also, another risk is that you could start having an overall incorrect posture.
 In that case, it would be very difficult to come back from bad habits.
-I strongly suggest you to find a graduated and qualified music teacher.
+I strongly suggest you find a graduated and qualified music teacher.

 Tip#4: Use the internet with a strategy

-I absolutely suggest you to go for it, you can find plenty of very good tips here and there on YouTube or googling around.
-The best way you can use the internet is: search for good articles and videos, search for a well-made beginner course and use them in parallel with your music lessons.
+I absolutely suggest you go for it, you can find plenty of very good tips here and there on YouTube or googling around.
+The best way you can use the internet is: search for good articles and videos, search for a well-made beginner course, and use them in parallel with your music lessons.